Show off your good sides (yep, both!) with these obliques exercises designed to strengthen and slim your midsection

 8 of 11All photos

-This is Core Fusion co-founders Fred DeVito's and Elisabeth Halfpapp's go-to oblique toner.
+This is Core Fusion co-founders Fred DeVito's and Elisabeth Halfpapp's go-to obliques exercise.
 “This move is a sneak peak from our new book coming out in November, Barre Fitness: Barre Exercises You Can Do Anywhere for Flexibility, Core Strength, and a Lean Body.”
+(Try this arms and abs barre workout for more obliques exercises like this.)

 9 of 11All photos

-“Make this tough move even tougher by playing one of your favorite high-energy songs, ideally 130-140 BPMs, and moving along with the tempo of the beats,” suggests Matty Maggiacomo, trainer at Barry’s Bootcamp.
+“Make this tough move even tougher by playing one of your favorite high-energy songs, ideally 130 to 140 BPMs, and moving along with the tempo of the beats,” suggests Matty Maggiacomo, a trainer at Barry’s Bootcamp.

 10 of 11All photos